littlemanstann/A3StudentApp/README.md

 *NOTE: Use cmd and not Windows Powershell*

-### LINK TO DEMO IDEO: https://youtu.be/mMsysgZRaeo
+### LINK TO DEMO VIDEO: https://youtu.be/mMsysgZRaeo

 ### Specs:
 - JDBC 42.7.3